simon-brooke/sparse-array/README.md

 ExceptionInfo Expected 3 coordinates; found 1  clojure.core/ex-info (core.clj:4617)
 ```

-Sanity checking data is potentially expensive; for this reason `*safe-sparse-operations*` defaults to `false`, but you make wish to bind it to `true` especially while debugging.
+Sanity checking data is potentially expensive; for this reason `*safe-sparse-operations*` defaults to `false`, but you may wish to bind it to `true` especially while debugging.

 ### Dense arrays